 Especially when members of the team work different hours and may never all be available at the same times.
 The assurance that people will do what they are expected to do is the foundation of remote team employment.
 Without it, organizations must return to using only co-located groups.

-– Define the scope of its work: elaborate goals and objectives at various levels of details
+– Define the scope: elaborate goals and objectives at various levels of details

 – Develop clear timelines and set tangible milestones